ksilin/jpa/jpa2-notes/8-jpql.md

 `SELECT e FROM Employee e JOIN FETCH e.address`

-This query will be replaced by the provider wiht a query with a regular join, where one of the returned entities would then be dropped:
+This query will be replaced by the provider with a query with a regular join, where one of the returned entities would then be dropped:

 ` SELECT e, a FROM Employee e JOIN e.address a`

 Selecting all departments and eagerly fetching the employees requires an outer join, as departments with no employees should be returned as well (and would not be included due to a join).

 `SELECT d, FROM Department d LEFT JOIN FETCH d.employees` would be turned by the provider into:
-`SELECT d, e FROM Department d LEFT JOIN d.employees e` ...it' a bit more complicated in fact, as we would like to select disctinct departments, so there is no SQL equivalent to a fetch query, thats why the employees are fetched too and then dropped.
+`SELECT d, e FROM Department d LEFT JOIN d.employees e` ...it' a bit more complicated in fact, as we would like to select disctinct departments, so there is no SQL equivalent to a fetch query, that is why the employees are fetched too and then dropped.
-This "extra" work w´may result in a performance issue for large result sets.
+This "extra" work may result in performance issues for large result sets.
 Due to this implications, if reations require eager fetching, consider marking them as such.

 ## WHERE clause